 The Arboretum at Salve Regina

 True to the vision of Salve Regina's founding Sisters of Mercy, the practice of stewardship remains integral to the University mission.
-In recognition of the University's ongoing efforts to preserve and protect its 1,200 trees of over 100 different species, Salve Regina's campus has been recognized as a Level II arboretum by the Morton Arboretum's ArbNet Arboretum Accreditation Program.
-Salve Regina's arboretum also is recognized by the Arbor Day Foundation as a Tree Campus USA property, the only collegiate arboretum with this distinction in the state of the Rhode Island.
+In recognition of the University's ongoing efforts to preserve and protect its 1,200 trees of more than 100 different species, Salve Regina's campus has been recognized as a Level II arboretum by the Morton Arboretum's ArbNet Arboretum Accreditation Program.

 Arboreal work on campus is based on recommendations from the comprehensive tree inventory and management plan.
-Launched in 2012 as part of Salve Regina's Historic Tree and Landscape Program, this monitoring and maintenance plan is designed to preserve, protect and replenish campus trees.
-With much of the campus publicly accessible, guests are welcome to explore the grounds following curated pathways such as the Wakehurst Walking Tour to experience the diversity of species that make up what is a living laboratory for our campus community.
+Launched in 2012 as part of Salve Regina's historic tree and landscape program, this monitoring and maintenance plan is designed to preserve, protect and replenish campus trees.
+With much of the campus publicly accessible, guests are welcome to explore the grounds following curated pathways such as the Wakehurst walking tour to experience the diversity of species that comprise the University's living laboratory.

-The Arboretum at Salve Regina was established to preserve the natural and historic resources of the campus landscape and to provide a living learning environment that enhances the educational mission of the University and demonstrates a responsible commitment to stewardship.
-Committed to monitoring and maintaining its breathtaking natural canopy, the University supports initiatives that invite members of the University community and the general public to interact with the collection of specimen trees physically and/or virtually.
+The Arboretum at Salve Regina was established to preserve the natural and historic resources of the campus landscape and to provide a living, learning environment that enhances the educational mission of the University and demonstrates a responsible commitment to stewardship.
+Committed to monitoring and maintaining its natural canopy, Salve Regina supports initiatives that invite members of the University community and the general public to interact with the collection of specimen trees physically and/or virtually.

-In the last five years, Salve Regina University has lost two iconic trees on our beautiful campus- the beloved Fernleaf Beech tree that stood in front of McAuley Hall and the giant Weeping Beech behind McKillop Library.
-Through your generiousity we preserving our campus so that future generations of students, families, alumni and friends can share in the same campus memories of our distinctive historic natural landscape.
-Give now at https://www.salve.edu/give-trees
+In recent years, Salve Regina has lost two iconic trees on campus - the fern leaf beech that stood in front of McAuley Hall and the giant weeping beech behind McKillop Library.
+The Arboretum Fund aims to preserve Salve Regina's campus so that future generations of students, families, alumni and friends can share in the same memories of the University's distinctive natural landscape.